Blosc/blogsite/pages/blosc-in-depth.rst

 Sponsors
 --------

-Blosc and Blosc2 have been developed with the support of several organizations.
+Blosc and Blosc2 have been developed with the support of several organizations like `NumFOCUS <https://numfocus.org>`_, `ironArray SLU <https://ironarray.io>`_ and others.
 We would like to thank them for their support.

-Blosc is a fiscally sponsored project of `NumFOCUS <https://numfocus.org>`_, a nonprofit dedicated to supporting the open source scientific computing community.
+Blosc is a fiscally sponsored project of NumFOCUS, a nonprofit dedicated to supporting the open source scientific computing community.
 If you like Blosc and want to support our mission, please consider making a `donation <https://numfocus.org/project/blosc>`_ to support our efforts.

 .. raw:: html